 #1 Cooking Class

-Go to a cooking class at Cook’n with Class Paris.
+Cook’n with Class Paris should be at the top of your list.
 If it’s a Sunday, all the better.
-The Sunday Market Class includes shopping at the city market.
+The Market Class includes shopping at the city market.
 Then, you return to the school to prepare a sumptuous meal with all the fresh ingredients.

 #2 Enjoy the Scenery

 Even on a cloudy day, Montmartre is charming.
-Check out the patisseries and cafes along the way.
+Take a look at the patisseries and cafes along the way.

 #3 Eat the food